Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Properties of Candidates on a Line

-\begin{corollary}[of Lemma \ref{lem:relative-sc}] The optimal alternative, defined as the alternative that minimizes the utilitarian cost (i.e., the sum of distances from all voters), is either the closest alternative to the right or the closest alternative to the left of the median voter.
-When $n$ is even, this statement applies to both right and left median voters. \end{corollary}
+\begin{corollary}[of Lemma~\ref{lem:relative-sc}] The optimal candidate denoted by $\optcandidate_1$ is either the closest candidate to the right or the closest candidate to the left of the median voter.
+When $n$ is even, the statement applies with respect to both median voters, $\midd_l$ and $\midd_r$. \end{corollary}

-Note that by Lemma \ref{lem:alternatives-order}, we can sort the alternatives based on their position on the line.
-Corollary \ref{col:opt-position} suggests that it is also useful to know an ordering consistent with the preference profile of the median voter.
-Lemma \ref{lem:pm-median-ranklist} shows that we can determine such ordering.
-This will offer a better understanding of the structure of the optimal committee.
-Note that a voter in a given location may have different possible preference lists, as they see equidistant alternatives as equal.
+By Lemma~\ref{lem:candidates-order}, we can sort the candidates by their positions on the line.
+Corollary~\ref{col:opt-position} further suggests that it is useful to consider an ordering consistent with the median voter’s preference profile.
+Lemma~\ref{lem:pm-median-ranklist} shows that such an ordering can be obtained.
+(We note that a voter at a given location may admit multiple consistent preference lists due to ties between equidistant candidates.)

-\begin{lemma} Given an election $\instance$, we can obtain one of the possible orderings of the alternatives in the preference list of the median voter. \end{lemma}
+\begin{lemma} Given an election $\instance = (\voters, \candidates, k, \succ)$, one can obtain an ordering of the candidates that is consistent with the preference list of the median voter. \end{lemma}

-\begin{proof} We first define the \emph{majority graph} of an election $\instance = (V, A, \sigma, k)$ as a directed graph $\mathcal{G}$ with the node set $A$, with an edge $(a, b)$ from node $a$ to $b$ if and only if $a$ defeats $b$.
-For the case were $n$ is even, and $V_{|a \succ b|} = V_{|b \succ a|}$, we assume $a$ is preferred to $b$ if $x_a \le x_b$, which can be determined using Lemma \ref{lem:alternatives-order}.
-Since $\mathcal{G}$ is a tournament (a directed graph where every pair of nodes is connected by exactly one directed edge), a Hamiltonian path exists in $\mathcal{G}$ \citep{Redei1934}.
-Since voters and alternatives are located on a line, the median voter $\midd$ (or the left median voter in case of even $n$), along with all the voters on one side of $\midd$, prefers $a$ to $b$.
-Consequently, $a \succeq_\midd b$.
-Therefore, we can construct an ordering from this Hamiltonian path that aligns with the (left) median voter's preference profile. \end{proof}